cloud-gov/federalist.18f.gov/pages/how-federalist-works/custom-urls.md

  - You, our partner, set your DNS records to delegate the subdomain to a CloudFront distribution such as d2oezh1w8w4o1u.cloudfront.net provided by the route command above with a CNAME.
  - The site is then served from the CloudFront broker with automatic HTTPS.
 You retain control over the DNS settings.

 Here's a [specific GitHub issue](https://github.com/18F/federalist/issues/551#issuecomment-255841203) with instructions from a successful migration.
-Note that the HTTPS certifications are managed automatically by the broker using [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt).
+Note that the HTTPS certifications are managed automatically by the broker using [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt), which means there is no cost for the HTTPS certificate for you or 18F.